-Fill out the attached SMART Goals document (page 28), sign it, have your site/agency supervisor sign it, and submit it to the academic supervisor by the end of Week 2.
+Fill out the attached SMART Goals document (page 30), sign it, have your site/agency supervisor sign it, and submit it to the academic supervisor by the end of Week 2.

 SMART stands for Specific, Measurable, Action-oriented, Realistic, and Time-based.
-Remember you are to create 3 professional goals and 2 personal goals.

-• Professional goals are related to your work, duties, and role as a recreation therapy intern (review the NCTRC Job Task Analysis for ideas).
+Remember you are to create 5 professional goals that are related to your work, duties, and role as a recreation therapy intern (review the NCTRC Job Task Analysis for ideas).